suzshiro1024/Clock/README.md

 This clock gets UTC+9 from class "Date" on JavaScript.

-This clock gets location from Geolocation API.
+This clock gets location from GeoLocation API.
-Due to the personal nature of the information, error messages are intentionally generated, but when actually used, the error message portion of the image will read "XX City, XX Prefecture".
+Due to the personal nature of the information, error messages are intentionally generated, but when actually used, current location is displayed.
 ## StopWatch

 ![2021-11-01](https://user-images.githubusercontent.com/89633058/139833720-26ec456d-a338-4f9d-a978-25039543c5ef.png)